ngDocumentor/ngDocumentor/src/assets/mddocs/intro.md

 ```

-* The `footer.json` has three keys `copyright`, `nav`, and `social`each catering to copyright, navigation, and social links sections in the footer as the name suggests.
+* The `footer.json` has three keys `copyright`, `nav`, and `social`each catering to copyright, navigation, and social links sections respectively in the footer; as the name suggests.

 * The `copyright` key defines a link object with `tag`, and `link` keys.
 There is another key `text` which allows for addition of text just before the copyright text in the bottom.
+Have a look at this site's footer.

 * The `nav` key defines footer navigation section categories each with `tag` and `children` keys.
 The `tag` key defines the the heading of the footer navigation sub-section.
-The `children` key again defines an array of links objects with `tag` and `link` keys.
+The `children` key again defines an array / group of links objects with `tag` and `link` keys.

 * The `social` key defines social links section in the footer using an array of link objects with `tag` and `link` keys.